learn-co-curriculum/spring-mod-2-authorization/README.md

 ```

 Now that we have updated our database to handle authorization, we need to update
 our application.
-In the `entity` package, create a `Authority` class:
+In the `entity` package, create an `Authority` class:

 ```java
 package com.example.springsecuritydemo.entity;